 While Gray cursorily acknowledges that the Enlightenment was not a monolithic movement, he nonetheless believes that it was united by a common core of beliefs that constitute a ‘single project,’ which he describes as the conviction that ‘the basic values of civilized human beings are essentially identical’ (Gray 1999, p.
 17).
 These universal values form a ‘new morality’ based on reason and they define ‘the universal civilization for which all Enlightenment thinkers work’ (Gray 1999, p.
 17).
 Gray concludes that ‘the ideal of such a universal civilization remains the Enlightenment project to this day’ (Gray 1999, p.
 19).

 Directly connected to this Enlightenment faith in a single moral truth is its dogmatic belief in a philosophy of history according to which there will and should be a ‘universal convergence on a cosmopolitan and rationalist civilization’ based on that truth (Gray 1997, p.
 121).
 According to the philosophical anthropology of the Enlightenment that Gray sketches, societies occupy positions on a developmental continuum, with technologically advanced, science-based, secular nations like Britain and France, which regard themselves as the most ‘civilized,’ at one end, and primitive, religiously saturated nations and peoples, who are supposedly ‘barbaric’ by the standards of enlightened modernity, at the other end.
 Gray sees all this as deeply sinister since it is the justification for the Enlightenment’s zealous mission to move all societies along the spectrum to civilization, by force if necessary, an attitude inherited by many of the later political ideologies that he claims grew out of it, above all liberalism.
-He refers to ‘the Enlightenment project of refounding morality and social life on universal and rationally compelling principles’ (Gray 1997, p.
+He refers to ‘the Enlightenment project of re-founding morality and social life on universal and rationally compelling principles’ (Gray 1997, p.
 158), a project that he considers both doomed to failure and highly destructive of the human and natural worlds.

 Like Friedrich Nietzsche, on whom Gray relies very heavily in his diagnosis of the sickness at the heart of Western civilization, he believes in what might be called the ‘continuity thesis’ of Western history—that it constitutes a single, continuous stream of rationalist humanism aiming at its ultimate realization in a universal civilization with a common morality discoverable by reason.
 This is the thematic core of the West whose ‘march to a better world’ is but a series of variations on it, of which the Enlightenment is one.
 Gray links the Enlightenment to the ‘logocentrism’ of pre-Socratic antiquity and the philosophical rationalism of Plato.
 With Nietzsche, he sees Christianity as continuous with this outlook that subordinates all particular forms of life and customary local practices and beliefs to a single, universal standard of truth.

 The Enlightenment is not the final chapter in this monistic intellectual tradition of Western culture, since it gave birth to liberalism, the dominant form of that culture in our time.
 In fact, Gray believes that all modern political ideologies that emerged in the nineteenth and twentieth centuries are offspring of the Enlightenment, despite the intense antipathies between them.
-For example, during the Cold War Western liberalism was ‘a relic of Enlightenment rationalism’ (Gray 1997, p.
+For example, during the Cold War, Western liberalism was ‘a relic of Enlightenment rationalism’ (Gray 1997, p.
 156) no less than Soviet Communism, which was ‘one of the Enlightenment’s stupendous constructions’ (Gray 1997, p.
 33).
 And Gray even claims that the Nazis ‘were also in some ways children of the Enlightenment’ (Gray 2007, p.
-52), just as racism ‘is a product of the Enlightenment (Gray 2007, p.
+52), just as racism ‘is a product of the Enlightenment’ (Gray 2007, p.
 86).
 There is very little that is bad about our world that is not linked to the Enlightenment for him.